OpenOrienteering/mapper/toolbars.md

 #### ![ ](../mapper-images/tool-cutout-physical-inner.png) Cut away {#cutaway_physical}
 This is the opposite to the above cutout tool.
 It cuts away all or a subset of objects inside a selected cutout region.
 Usage is identical to that of the cutout tool.

 This tool is useful for making training maps where certain symbols are missing in some places.
-For example, to create a contour-only region in a map, proceed like this:

- - Draw the cutout shape (with any line or area symbol).
-The shape must be closed, ensure this by finishing the drawing by pressing the return key.
-Make sure that the resulting object is selected.
- - In the symbol pane, select all symbols you want to cut away, e.g. everything except contours.
-You can select a range of symbols by clicking the first symbol, then clicking the last symbol while holding the Shift key.
- - Click the cut away tool.
-The shape will be marked in red.
- - Use Edit -> Select all objects with selected symbols from the program menu to select all objects that should be potentially cut away.
- - Press the return key.

 #### ![ ](../mapper-images/tool-convert-to-curves.png) Convert to curves {#convert_to_curves}